ORGANIC CBD OIL

 FULL SPECTRUM SWISS CBD OIL

-As passionate believers in the multiple beneficial effects CBD can bring to us, we want you to enjoy our full spectrum cannabidiol oil blends and benefit from the full entourage effect of all cannabinoids present in the cannabis and hemp plants in our blends.
+As passionate believers in the multiple beneficial effects Swiss CBD oil can bring to us, we want you to enjoy our full spectrum cannabidiol oil blends and benefit from the full entourage effect of all cannabinoids present in the cannabis and hemp plants in our blends.

 Our Cannabidiol products are Swiss made using cannabis plants grown in the Valais and Vaud regions of Switzerland, with every batch traceable back to its original farm.